borisyankov/rulespal/data/rulebooks/lost_ruins_of_arnak_rulebook.md

 Note: If both your archaeologists are already on sites, you cannot take this action.

-Example: Red spends a  card with a  to send her archaeologist to the site illustrated here.
-She places her figure on the space and takes two tokens.
-The next player to use the site this round will need to cover a cost of .
+*Example: Red spends a card with a **Boot** to send her archaeologist to the site illustrated here.
+She places her figure on the **Boot** space and takes two tokens.
+The next player to use the site this round will need to cover a cost of **2 Boots**.
 Even Red could do this, on a later turn, despite having one archaeologist already there.
-If both spaces are occupied, no one else can be sent to dig there this round.
+If both spaces are occupied, no one else can be sent to dig there this round.*